kdoore/CS2335-Gitbook/project-3/gamedata-with-unityevent.md

         levelScore += item.value;
         Debug.Log("Adding item value to totalScore, totalScore =  " + totalScore);

-        if(OnPlayerDataUpdate  != null){   /////Are there any objects registered as listeners OnPlayerDataUpdate.Invoke();  ///Invoke the event
+        if(onPlayerDataUpdate  != null){   /////Are there any objects registered as listeners onPlayerDataUpdate.Invoke();  ///Invoke the event
         }

         int count = 0;